clumio-code/terraform-provider-clumio/README.md

 ## Running Tests

+In order to run the full suite of unit tests, run `make testunit`.

-To execute Acceptance tests, it's necessary to set the following environment variables:
+To execute acceptance tests, it's necessary to set the following environment variables:

 - `CLUMIO_API_TOKEN`
 - `CLUMIO_API_BASE_URL`